Chrismarsh/conan-meteoio/README.md

 # meteoio

 This is a minimal Conan build of the meteoio library for use with [CHM](https://github.com/Chrismarsh/CHM).
-Originally forked from github/osechet.

 Build artifacts are uploaded to [Bintray](https://bintray.com/chrismarsh/CHM)